Multilingualism

 ix.text.i18n.get(p_strKey, p_strKeyFallback);

-The constant is available in Velocity and the Groovy context but not in JavaScript.
-Constants available for all uses can also be used in Groovy.
-Only use constants in Velocity for labeling pages.
-This is the most common application area and should therefore be preferred.
-This also applies when they are used in Groovy.
-The language key is entered as the ISO language code (de, en etc.).
+The constant is not available in JavaScript, but it is available in Velocity and also in the Groovy context.
+Constants that are available everywhere can also be used in Groovy.
+Use constants in Velocity exclusively for page labels.
+This is the most common use case and should therefore be the first choice.
+Use in Groovy includes this variant.
+The language code is specified as an ISO code (de, en, etc.).
 When accessing application constants, the application's GUID must be specified as a parameter.

 ## Read portal constant